TheDucky-2/DataLab/README.md

 ## 🧭 Roadmap:

-**v0.1**: Tabular base, diagnosis, cleaning, preprocessing, computation, visualizations, workflow guides.
+**v0.1** - Tabular data foundations

-**v0.2**: Text workflows, improved analysis & visualization, advanced cleaning.
+**v0.2** - Text workflows & advanced analysis

-**v0.3**: Graph Data Package (igraph, NetworkX).
+**v0.3** - Graph data workflows

-**v0.4**: Machine Learning workflows (sklearn).
+**v0.4** - Machine learning workflows

-**v0.5**: Full library review & stability
+**v0.5** - API review & stabilization

 ## Why would I even use DataLab?

-Because most data problems don’t come from bad models - **they come from poor data understanding**.
+**Because most data problems don’t come from bad models - they come from poor data understanding.**

 DataLab is built to feel like:

-> Someone sitting next to you, explaining what your data is doing and why.
+> Someone sitting next to you, explaining what your data is doing — and why.

-DataLab is built with:

-- Conceptual understanding before automation

-- Real-world messy data

-- Clear explanations and safe defaults

-- Modular, reusable workflows

-- Performance without complexity

-If you’re new to data...
-OR an expert...
-OR... just want well understood data

-**DataLab is built for you**.

 ## 🤝 Contributions

-DataLab is currently in early development stage.
+DataLab is in early development.

-Suggestions, ideas, feedbacks and contributions are absolutely welcome!
+Ideas, feedback, and contributions are absolutely welcome!

 ## ✉️ Contact & Support